-Highlights of Zanzibar include taking a tour of Stone Town to visit the Stone Town market – the fish market, spice market and the live chicken market, the old slave quarter, an unfinished African cathedral and hundreds of shoes lining the street outside each Islamic school full of chanting children.
+Highlights of Zanzibar include taking a tour of Stone Town to visit the Stone Town market – the fish market, spice market and the live chicken market!
+The old slave quarter, an unfinished African cathedral and hundreds of shoes lining the street outside each Islamic school full of chanting children.
 Of course the rest of the island is equally enchanting with it’s tropical beaches, spice farms and incredible coral reefs for diving.
 I should know, this is where I did my first ever scuba dive! (another thing on my bucket list which you can read all about here –> Scuba Diving Zanzibar!)

 5. Get soaked at Victoria Falls